samantha-roth/ROAR_workshop/README.md

 PART 3.2: Create a pbs script for creating conda environments.

 1. Create another new text file with specifications as shown in parallel_env.pbs.
 The new parts of the pbs file are:

+       #!/bin/bash

+  Need this to enable creation and usage of conda environments.

        module load python/3.6.8